blackandwhitehat/JAXMesh/README.md

 # JaxMesh: Visualizing Our Meshtastic Community

-I built this interactive visualization to showcase how the Meshtastic network works and to help newcomers understand what mesh networking is all about.
+I built this interactive visualization to showcase how the Meshtastic network works.
 Instead of boring diagrams, I wanted to create something that actually *shows* how data moves between nodes in real-time.

 ## What's Cool About This